 935 CMR 501.000 may not be construed to prohibit access to authorized law enforcement personnel or local public health, inspectional services, or other permit-granting agents acting within their lawful jurisdiction.

-All vehicles used by the MTC for home delivery are subject to inspection and approval by the Commission prior being put into use.
+All vehicles used by the MTC for Patient delivery are subject to inspection and approval by the Commission prior being put into use.
 It shall be the MTCs responsibility to make the Commission aware of its intent to introduce a new vehicle into operation and ensure an inspection of the vehicle prior to commencing operation.

 Firearms are strictly prohibited from MTC vehicles and from MTC agents performing home deliveries.